School-Based Named Scholarships

 Scholarship Requirements

-A committee determines all scholarship awardees and considers only applicants who meet individual scholarship requirements.
-Applicants must be enrolled in a degree granting program pathway to apply, and be enrolled in at least 6 credits each semester, or meet the minimum requirement as per their specific matriculated MSW program pathway.
+Applicants must be enrolled or intend to enroll in a degree granting program pathway to apply.
+If selected for an award, students must be enrolled in at least 6 credits each semester, or meet the minimum requirement as per their specific matriculated MSW program pathway for the funding to be disbursed.
 Any combination of the Silver Tuition Scholarship offered at the time of admission and a Named Award Scholarship offered to a student cannot exceed tuition charges.

 If a Grade Point Average (GPA) requirement is not indicated for an award, the minimum cumulative GPA to be eligible is a 3.6 in the MSW program.
 If you are entering your first year, then a minimum incoming GPA of 3.6 is required from undergraduate coursework.
 A GPA of 3.6 is required for incoming, new Advanced Standing students.

 Demonstration of financial need is required for most awards.
-This is determined by electronically filing a Free Application for Federal Student Aid (FAFSA).
+This is determined by electronically filing a Free Application for Federal Student Aid (FAFSA) and/or the CSS Profile.
+International and/or domestic students who are unable to complete the FAFSA should complete the CSS Profile if they wish to be considered for this funding.

 Scholarship Policies

-Students may apply to any/all scholarships for which they may be eligible.
+- Students may apply to any/all scholarships for which they may be eligible.
+Please pay close attention to award requirements as you may be asked to provide evidence of eligibility.

-Students must be in good academic standing to be eligible for financial aid and scholarship assistance.
+- Students must be in good academic standing to be eligible for both federal financial aid and all types of scholarship assistance.